ajw6859/majorproject/README.md

-/*
-what is this?
-(3-5)

-why did you make it?

-what was the hardest part?
-what did you learn?

-how it works? (usage and functionality, as if you were gonna run it) */

 This program is a memory allocator in the lanuage C. I wrote my own versions of malloc(), calloc(), realloc(), and free().
 It uses pthread in the hopes of keeping the program threadsafe.
 I made it because I really enjoy programming in C but I have not had